rodolfolermacontreras/Recommender_System_Songs/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If you get stock there is a post in Medium with great instructions to make it work: [Managing Git Repositories with VSCode](https://medium.com/@dipan.saha/managing-git-repositories-with-vscode-setting-up-a-virtual-environment-62980b9e8106)

 ### Prerequisites